muldjord/skyscraper/README.md

 # Skyscraper by Lars Muldjord
 A powerful and versatile yet easy to use game scraper written in C++ for use with multiple frontends running on a RetroPie system.
-It scrapes various game resources from various web sources, including media such as screenshot, cover and video.
+It scrapes and caches various game resources from various web sources, including media such as screenshot, cover and video.
+It then gives you the option to combine all of these resources into the most complete results by scraping with the 'localdb' scraping module (set with '-s localdb').

 #### Currently supports the following frontends (set with '-f'):
 * EmulationStation